Allison Fuller is a Licensed Clinical Social Worker and has been practicing social work in the Albany, NY area since 2001.

 Allison began her career working with individuals diagnosed with serious and persistent mental illness at ClearView Center in Albany (now Equinox) before transitioning to work with individuals living with intellectual and or developmental disabilities at Center for Disability Services and later Living Resources.

-When Allison joined Living Resources in 2006, she joined a newly formed Clinical Department where professional social workers and mental health counselors worked to address the co-occurring mental health, cognitive, and behavioral needs of individuals while closely working with staff in trainings and workshops.
+When Allison joined Living Resources in 2006, she joined a newly formed Clinical Department where professional social workers and mental health counselors worked to address the co-occurring mental health, cognitive, and behavioral needs of individuals while closely working with staff in training and workshops.

 As part of continuing to broaden the experiences of aspiring social workers and mental health counselors, she supervises students in local undergraduate and graduate programs.